-Ever since he graduated from Birmingham University in 2005, he has always trained over long periods of time to prepare himself for numerous half marathons, as well as a series of shorter distance running, in five-kilometre and 10-kilometre runs.
+Ever since he graduated from Birmingham University in 2005, he has always trained over long periods to prepare himself for numerous half marathons, as well as a series of shorter distance running, in five-kilometre and 10-kilometre runs.

-When he isn’t training for these types of challenges he likes to head to his local gym and push his body to its limits by taking part in high intensity circuit training, weightlifting as well as a mixture of boxing and mixed martial arts training.
+When he isn’t training for these types of challenges he likes to head to his local gym and push his body to its limits by taking part in high-intensity circuit training, weightlifting as well as a mixture of boxing and mixed martial arts training.

 The impact of which has allowed him to leave any issues from his practice behind and allowing him to find something else to focus on.

-Furthermore, the resultant clarity of mind has allowed him to expand his chain of dental practices – in just over 10 years, the 36-year-old from Bolton, has impressively grown his empire from a single practice to eight and counting.
+Furthermore, the resultant clarity of mind has allowed him to expand his chain of dental practices – in just over 10 years, the 36-year-old from Bolton has impressively grown his empire from a single practice to eight and counting.

-He says the formula to his secret is quite simple: ‘Something I tell my fellow colleagues is that it is important to have something else to focus on and challenge you outside of work.
+He says the formula to his secret is quite simple: ‘Something I tell my colleagues is that it is important to have something else to focus on and challenge you outside of work.

 ‘This doesn’t exclusively apply to dentists either – anyone can and should do it.